yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

-* A proof that the server can understand the ticket that was sent by the client; this proof also binds the pinning ticket to the server's (current) public key.
+* A proof that the server can understand the ticket that was sent by the client; this proof also binds the pinning ticket to the server's (current) public key, as well as the ongoing TLS session.
   The proof is MANDATORY if a pinning ticket was sent by the client.
 * A fresh pinning ticket.
 The main reason for refreshing the ticket on each connection is privacy: to avoid the ticket serving as a fixed client identifier.
 It is RECOMMENDED